Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-According to AreaSearch's aggregation of ATO data released for financial year ending June 2023, Hahndorf suburb had a median income among taxpayers of $48,949.
-The average income stood at $70,305.
-Nationally, the median and average incomes were $51,206 and $67,122 respectively.
-In Greater Adelaide, these figures were $54,808 and $66,852.
-Based on Wage Price Index growth of 8.8% from financial year ending June 2023 to September 2025, estimated incomes would be approximately $53,257 (median) and $76,492 (average).
-Census data shows household, family, and personal incomes in Hahndorf rank between the 42nd and 49th percentiles.
-Income analysis reveals that 26.9% of residents (765 people) fall into the $1,500 - $2,999 income bracket, similar to the regional pattern where 31.8% occupy this range.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Hahndorf suburb had a median taxpayer income of $48,949 and an average income of $70,305.
+These figures are higher than national averages of $54,808 and $66,852 respectively for Greater Adelaide.
+Based on Wage Price Index growth of 8.8% from financial year ended June 2023 to September 2025, estimated median income would be approximately $53,257 and average income around $76,492 by the latter date.
+Census data indicates household, family, and personal incomes in Hahndorf rank modestly, between 42nd and 49th percentiles.
+Income analysis shows that the majority of residents (26.9%, or 765 people) fall within the $1,500 - $2,999 income bracket, reflecting regional patterns where 31.8% occupy this range.
 After housing costs, residents retain 87.0% of their income, indicating strong purchasing power.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income